SinghJaideepJi/EmbarkAssignSub/readme.md

 ## List of functions:-

 ## Use Case
-This is student enrollment smartcontract.Students need to deposit minimum 1 ether when they want to enroll but if in any case they want to withdraw from school then they get refund of 0.5 ether.Student can only enroll when the admission is open .
+-This is Applicant enrollment smart contract which can be used by any Institution.

+-The owner of the Institution decides whether the Enrollment is Open or Closed.

+-Applicants who wish to enroll can do so is the Admissions are Open.

+-Applicants who wish to enroll need to deposit 1000 Wei during enrollment.

+-Applicants can cancel their enrollment and withdraw from the program if they wish do so.

+-Applicants who withdraw from the program will get a refund of 500 Wei.

 ## The patterns we have used are:-

-1.Withdrwal Pattern
+- #### Withdrwal Pattern

-2.Verifier Pattern
+- #### Verifier Pattern

 ## Bonus Question